belug23/pointerDog/README.md

 - Configuration pages : To setup the logs, the watchers and the parsers.
 - Make depolyements packages : make it easy to install.

+# Reporting Issue

+At the start I'll have a lot of issues for all the todos.
+If you find a bug, please report it with more than less information if applicable:
+- OS version (Name and kernel)
+- Python version
+- Service version (Apache, nginx or postfix)
+- Error logs and backtracks
+- Anything you thing could be usefull
+- In a neat and ordered Issue post please

+# Contributors checklist

+If you'd like to help.
+You welcome just follow those small steps :
+- Fork it
+- Make a branch per feature
+- Make tests and run them for wath you added
+- Add your name to contrubutors list (Please make it at the same time as your contribution, it could be nice not to have pull request only for a name, I know it's important so don't forget it!)
+- Do your changes.
+(Yes after writing the tests)
+- Comment what you did if it's not explicite.
+(Yes I write after making the changes, I know must of us don't comment on the fly)
+- If it's not explicite please make it.
+- If this add User side stuff, please add documentation.
+(I'm lazy and don't want to write doc for what you added...)
+- Make a pull request.
+- I may argue a little and review your code.
+- If all is good, Yeah pointerDog is now better thanks to you!
+I'll be very thankful!

 # BSD License

 Copyright (c) 2014, Alexandre Lessard AKA Belug